 Wireless: You can connect to the wireless network three ways:

 - UConn-Secure: If you are affiliated with UConn and have a NetID, use this connection while on campus.

 - UConn-Guest: This connection is intended for people who do not have a NetID.

 - Eduroam: UConn participates in Eduroam, which is a secure access service for a consortium of academic institution.
 You login to this service when you are at another institution with your NetID@uconn.edu and your NetID password.

 You can access university-licensed software at software.uconn.edu.
 Software is available for download, via online sources (UConn AnyWare), and at computer labs.

-IT support is available to all faculty, staff, students, and alums via the ITS Help Center.
+IT support is available to all faculty, staff, students, and alums via the ITS Technology Support Center.
 They can provide you with assistance via chat, phone, or email.
 The site also includes a collection of support articles that cover common how-to and troubleshooting requests.
 If you are experiencing problems with an IT system, you can check for updates announcements on the IT Systems Status page.

 new uconn employee